 Specific drugs that target bones are an important part of therapy and a developing research area.

 It’s important to begin bone-targeting treatment as soon as possible, and not wait until you have a fracture or other bone injury.
-A breast cancer study reported a lower risk of bone complications for people who started treatment within 6 months of a bone metastasis diagnosis.
+A breast cancer study reported a lower risk of bone complications for people who started treatment of a bone metastasis diagnosis.

 Bone-targeting drugs currently used include: